open-mpi/hwloc/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Report an issue
+title: ''
+labels: ''
+assignees: ''
+---

 ### What version of hwloc are you using?

 * Run `which lstopo` to ensure that you are running the desired hwloc installation